Do People Only Care About Themselves? What is Self-Absorbed?

 Why One May Seem Self-Absorbed?

 To understand why some people appear self-absorbed, it's crucial first to clarify what we mean by self-absorption.
-A self-absorbed person is excessively preoccupied with their own interests, needs, and feelings.
+A self-absorbed person is excessively preoccupied with their own interests, needs, facts and feelings.
 They tend to have a limited perspective on how their actions affect others, leading to behavior perceived as selfish or inconsiderate.

 Several factors can lead to self-absorbed behavior.
 Some people might have been raised in environments that encouraged or rewarded self-focus.
 Others might develop this behavior in response to personal trauma, fear and anxiety, or other challenging life circumstances.
 A self-absorbed pattern of behavior could also be an indicator of certain psychological conditions, such as narcissistic personality disorder.